Jammicus/Miscellaneous/Book_Summaries/Selenium Design Patterns and Best Practices.md

 ### Keeping a clean and consistent environment

-* Reloading the test database for every build is a greatway to keep a clean and consistent test environment
+* Reloading the test database for every build is a great way to keep a clean and consistent test environment
-* Using configuration management tool to keep all of the dependencies, suh as java versions, consistent for all the test nodes will save you headaches
+* Using configuration management tool to keep all of the dependencies, such as java versions, consistent for all the test nodes will save you headaches

 ### Discarding bad code changes

-* Set up a simple system that prevents anybody from committing hanges to the master/trunk unless all tests, including selenium, were passing.
+* Set up a simple system that prevents anybody from committing changes to the master/trunk unless all tests, including selenium, were passing.
-* If you have a stable test suite, this helps prevent unintented defects from going into production and making sure that the whole test suite, including selenium, was always passsing
+* If you have a stable test suite, this helps prevent unintended defects from going into production and making sure that the whole test suite, including selenium, was always passing

 ### Implementing Intelligent Delays

 * When you know that animations need to occur or certain events need to occur, use delays
 * A fluent wait/delay polls until the element is in or out of the DOM
 * A explicit wait, waits until the end of a set time

 ### The Action Wrapper Pattern

-* IDea is to collect all the most common pain points, and automatically imeplemnt measures to prevent issues for these pain points as soon as that action is performed
+* Idea is to collect all the most common pain points, and automatically implement measures to prevent issues for these pain points as soon as that action is performed
 * This helps to future proof the tests by automatically accounting for things that commonly go wrong and destabilize the tests

 #### Advantages of the Action Wrapper Pattern

-* Single location for auctions - Actions like clicking, typing ect are ina  single class.
+* Single location for auctions - Actions like clicking, typing ect are in a  single class.
 Encourages DRY
-* Increasd overall build stability - The test suite becomes a lot more stable since forgetting to add a wait no longer breaks random tests at random times
+* Increased overall build stability - The test suite becomes a lot more stable since forgetting to add a wait no longer breaks random tests at random times
 *  Capture and append exceptions - IF an action cannot be performed, we can capture the stack trade and add more information for better debugging
 *  Helps to implement screenshot pattern : Makes it easier to add functionality that will capture screenshots of the whole web page on test failures